 Now without further ado, let’s get rolling!

-I do my absolute best here to give you concise reviews and comparison reviews.
-My goal is to narrow down options and come to a Consensus on what is best, what’s good, and what’s bad.
+I do my absolute best here to give you concise reviews and comparisons.
+My goal is to narrow down options and come to a consensus on what is best, what’s good, and what’s bad.
 I always ask that you let me know if I miss the mark!
 With headphone amps, it can be very difficult to come to a solid conclusion on which headphone is best suited with a particular amp.
 There are a ridiculous amount of them on amazon these days!

 Luckily, there are a select few out there that are consistently sought after and given high marks.
-Most of the ones I recommend are Solid State, and can be found on amazon.
-Tube amps are the other type, and they are generally reserved for those super nerdy audiphiles.
-You know, the kind that attend Head Fi meets?
-Lol I actually do want to attend one of those at some point 😛 But onwards my boy!
+Most of the ones I recommend are Solid State and can be found on amazon.
+Tube amps are the other type, and they are generally reserved for those super nerdy audiophiles.
+You know, the kind that attends Head-Fi meets?
+Lol, I actually do want to attend one of those at some point 😛 But onwards my boy/girl!

 Another interesting thing that many audiophile geeks do is change the tubes inside the amp, thus changing the sound to their liking.
 This has almost become a hobby in and of itself!
 There are tubes out there that take the amp to a whole new level, breathing new life into old music.